cscnitc/inductions25/track1/Reverse engineering/README.md

 ![Reverse Engineering Banner](./imgs/banner.png)

+So you chose reverse engineering?
+You must enjoy puzzles, curiosity, and a bit of detective work!
+These challenges are designed for everyone — from the complete beginner who’s just opening their first binary, to the seasoned reverser who loves dissecting complex programs.

 - **Q1.
 Easy — Windows Binary**
   [Download Task0.exe](./Task0.exe)
   A Windows executable that hides a flag using a simple transformation.